No death penalty in case of wife accused of shooting, killing Seagrove firefighter - NewsBreak

 Heather Auman is accused of shooting MJ Auman at the end of June.

 Deputies were called to a home on Ridge Road about an alleged self-inflicted gunshot wound and Auman was taken to the hospital, where he died from his injuries.
-As Randolph County deputies investigated, they found enough evidence to charge Heather Hicks Auman with first-degree murder.
+As Randolph County deputies investigated, they found enough evidence to charge Heather Hicks Auman with first-degree murder.‘Kind soul’: Seagrove community mourns loss of firefighter; wife accused of shooting, killing him

 This week, Randolph County prosecutors went before the judge to seek the death penalty in this case, if Auman should be convicted.